dexter1122/TaskOfReactNativeDRibbble/README.md

-  npm install react-native #install react-native react-native install react-native-fbsdk react-native link react-native-fbsdk
+  npm install react-native #install react-native react-native install react-native-fbsdk react-native link react-native-fbsdk react-native install dribble-api react-native install react-native-tab-navigator react-native install react-native-tab-navigator

 ```
-Now you can run the Android app.
+Now you can run the Android app. but React native version should be up to date , Navigator have its own depreciated library, update it too.